A Casting Director's Spotlight Profile Tips

 - Pretty much everything that has been invented in the world as a skill is listed in that section so if you can do it, tell us!
 You have no idea what sort of obscure nonsense we’ll be looking for.
 Being able to juggle fire whilst scuba diving will never go against you and you never know, it might be exactly what I need!

 - Having said that (again), don’t say you can drive or are highly skilled at shark wrestling if you aren’t.
 It would be mighty embarrassing if you couldn’t, and possibly very expensive if the production only finds out once they’ve flown you to the Seychelles!

 - Tell us where you trained and when you graduated.
 Most of us have been to your showcases and, whilst we may not immediately remember your name, this might help to jog our memory.
-Also the simple truth is that, as a huge generalization, good training creates good graduates so it’s an important piece of information for us to be reminded of.
+Also the simple truth is that, as a huge generalisation, good training creates good graduates so it’s an important piece of information for us to be reminded of.